 Conditions 21.1 through 21.3 - The Permittee is subject to these requirements in the event of a new NSPS affected facility or in the event of a modification or reconstruction of an existing facility into an affected facility.

+Condition 21.4 - The Permittee is subject to the notification requirement of the date upon which demonstration of the continuous monitoring system performance commences in accordance with 40 CFR 60.13(c).

+Condition 21.5 – The Permittee is subject to the notification requirement of the anticipated date for conducting the opacity observations required by 40 CFR 60.11(e)(1).

-Condition 21.4 - The requirements to notify the EPA and the Department of any proposed replacement of components of an existing facility (40 CFR 60.15) apply in the event that the fixed capital cost of the new components exceeds 50 percent of the fixed capital cost that would be required to construct a comparable entirely new facility.
+Condition 21.6 - The requirements to notify the EPA and the Department of any proposed replacement of components of an existing facility (40 CFR 60.15) apply in the event that the fixed capital cost of the new components exceeds 50 percent of the fixed capital cost that would be required to construct a comparable entirely new facility.

 Condition 22 - The requirements in 40 CFR 60.7(b) to maintain start-up, shutdown, or malfunction records are applicable to all NSPS affected facilities subject to Subpart A.